anushanga2/Bellabeat-Fitness-Tracker-Case-Study/README.md

          yaxis = list(showgrid = FALSE, zeroline = FALSE, showticklabels = FALSE))
 ```
 ![percentages](https://github.com/anushanga2/Bellabeat-Fitness-Tracker-Case-Study/assets/142766981/9cbdeada-3c8b-4a0b-9795-f237c8996419)

-According to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/physical-activity), adults aged between 18-64 should do at least 150-300 minutes of moderate intensity aerobic physical activity, 75-150 minutes of high intensity phycial activity on a weekly basis.
-According to these results, users should do at least 21.5 minutes of daily moderate intensity activity and 11 minutes of daily very active physical exercises.
 * Active hours of the users based on Intensity
 ```
 int_new <- intensities %>%